Khondaker97/csv_node_postgresql/readme.md

 - user, database, password must

+### Before parsing csv in development mode

+1. create movies and ratings table

+### All raw queries can be observed at database.sql

 ### To parse csv file

 1.  set password into credentials directly first(without using env)
 2.  run once - npm run parse

-Note: csvParse.js isn't attached to index file because it will every time then.
+Note: csvParse.js isn't attached to index file because it will run every time then.
 After parsing you can set password through .env

-### All raw can be observed at database.sql

 ### run in development